Growing Friends Cranbourne

 - the City of Casey purchases plants from the Growing Friends for their ‘Green Web’ revegetation program in the Casey and Cardinia areas and as ‘give-aways’ for Arbor Week.

 Working together, as well as having morning tea and lunch together, in a natural open-air setting accompanied by the sounds of local birds, is a very enjoyable and healthy activity.

 When we meet

-The Growing Friends meet every Thursday at our new nursery, adjacent to the Gardens' depot, from 9.30am - 2pm.
+The Growing Friends meet every Thursday near our new nursery at the Gardens Nursery, in the Gardens' depot, from 9.30am - 2pm.
 All are welcome.

 We need more Growing Friends!

 We need more regular, weekly workers—our workload has increased.
-Situated now in our bigger and better new premises, our activities include preparing cuttings, potting, weeding, labelling, pot-washing and, from time to time, a number of other jobs, especially prior to and at plant sales.
+Soon we will be occupying our bigger and better new premises; our activities include preparing cuttings, potting, weeding, labelling, pot-washing and, from time to time, a number of other jobs, especially prior to and at plant sales.
 You may or may not have experience in these tasks, either way it is fine.
 Knowledge of Australian plants is useful but not essential—you will learn as you go.
 If you are at all interested, please contact Marjanne.